tuliodalcol/MoviesData_omdb/README.md

   `year` = (Optional) The release year of the content.

 ##### Output:
-A csv file with the results will be generated and exported to the local directory
+A csv file with the results will be generated and exported to the local directory, which is set in the .env file `OUTPUT_DIR`.

 ### 4. Monitoring